 Just beyond the ruins, a short waterfall spills down the creek into a sequence of rock pools.
 This is a great place to spend some time exploring.
-There are several smaller ruins along the bank of the creek to discover.
+Several smaller ruins along the bank of the creek can be discover.
 Return the way you came.
-There is 350 feet of elevation gain along this hike.
+There is 300 feet of elevation gain along this hike.
 Dogs are welcome.
 No fee or permit is required, so get out and enjoy!

 A waterfall near the ruins

-There are a handful of other trails in Solstice Canyon.
+A handful of other trails explore Solstice Canyon.
 Those looking for more of a challenge should try the Deer Valley Loop off Sostomo Trail.
 The 3.9 miles of undulating trail offer occasional ocean views and plenty of good exercise.